CARING FOR YOUR GOLDFISH

 Aquarium Filters – Without a filter, a goldfish aquarium will require manual maintenance two to three times per week.
 Aquarium filters serve to remove or recycle most of the waste produced by goldfish.
 Aquarium filters also provide water movement for better water quality and optimum fish health.
 Petland offers a wide variety of quiet operating filters.
 Most filters utilize convenient replacement cartridges to provide mechanical, chemical and biological processes to help keep your aquarium clean.

-Gravel Cleaning Siphon - Gravel cleaners are like vacuums, they draw up solid fish waste and debris present in the gravel.
-Gravel cleaning your aquarium every two to three weeks will reduce the accumulation of toxic waste in your aquarium.
+Gravel Cleaning Siphon – Gravel cleaners are like vacuums, they draw up solid fish waste and debris present in the gravel.
+Gravel cleaning your aquarium by removing 20 – 25% of the water and replacing it with tap water that has been treated with water conditioner, every three to four weeks, will reduce the accumulation of toxic waste.

 A Fish Net – This is handy to have around to remove excess food or debris, or to transfer fish if the need arises.
 The soft netting is easy to manipulate without causing the fish any harm.